zongh5a/MDF-Net/README.md

 3. To improve the performance, we build a lightweight image super-resolution network to upsample the depth map.

-In addition, if you reduce some performance and run the network directly in H/4xW/4, H/2xW/2, and HxW instead of using an image super-resolution network to improve resolution, you will get better results ([3Scale](https://github.com/ZonghuaYu/MDF-Net_3Scales)).
+In addition, if reduce some performance and run the network directly in H/4xW/4, H/2xW/2, and HxW instead of using an image super-resolution network to improve resolution, will get better results ([3Scale](https://github.com/ZonghuaYu/MDF-Net_3Scales)).